kunhwiko/concepts/systems/Kubernetes/8-managed-services-and-tools.md

 ##### AppArmor
 ```
 AppArmor : Linux kernel security module that allows you to create profiles to do the following
-   a) restrict network access of processes in container
+   a) Restrict network access of processes in container.
-   b) restrict Linux capabilities of container
+   b) Restrict Linux capabilities of container.
-   c) restrict file permissions of container
+   c) Restrict file permissions of container.
-   d) provide improved auditing through logs
+   d) Provide improved auditing through logs.
 ```

 ### Monitoring Tools
 ---
 ##### Prometheus / Grafana
 ```
+Prometheus
-Prometheus : time series database that scrapes metrics such as CPU and memory usage via HTTP requests
+   a) Time series database that scrapes metrics such as CPU and memory usage via HTTP requests.

+Grafana
-Grafana : provides means to visualize metrics and provide alerts
+   a) Provides means to visualize metrics and provide alerts.
 ```

 ### Testing Tools